Apply to Medicine

 Realising Opportunities (RO) is a unique collaboration of research-intensive universities working together to promote fair access and social mobility of students from groups underrepresented in higher education.
 In order to be eligible to apply for RO, students must meet certain widening participation criteria.

 Participating students receive a dual offer.
 This dual offer consists of a typical offers as well as an alternative RO offer of: up to two A Level grades (or equivalent) lower than the standard offer.
-Offer is dependent on UCAT and interview score.
+Applications from candidates applying through the Realising Opportunities scheme will be processed separately from standard-entry students and may have lower academic screen and offer thresholds compared to standard-entry applicants.

 Pathways to Medicine

 Pathways to Medicine is a scheme delivered by Newcastle University, in collaboration with the Sutton Trust, to help students who are interested in a career in medicine.
-The scheme comprises of a comprehensive programme of academic and medicine specific support including work experience and online mentoring.
+The scheme comprises of a comprehensive programme of academic and medicine specific support including work experience, online mentoring and a residental summer school.
 It is open to students in the North-East of England who meet certain widening participation eligibility criteria.

 Participating students receive a lower conditional offer, of three A Level grades (or equivalent) below the typical offer.
-Offer is dependent on UCAT and interview score.
+Applications from candidates applying through the Pathways to Medicine scheme will be processed separately from standard-entry students and may have lower academic screen and offer thresholds compared to standard-entry applicants.

 Contextual Offers